If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Mission 6 of the "mechanical" world also contains a hidden "EPSITEC.CH" message outside of the level.

-In the v0.8 demo version, there is a message outside the main level's playable area that spells out "dr.", likely referring to the game's programmer Daniel Roux.
+In the v0.8 demo version, there is a message outside the main level's playable area that spells out "dr.", referring to the game's programmer Daniel Roux.

 Revisional Differences